Konloch/SafeYAML/README.md

 # SafeYAML
-Drop in replacement for Snake YAML 1.33, the default constructors have been changed to no longer allow remote execution during deserialization.
+Drop in replacement for Snake YAML 1.33, this is a fork of the latest changes.
+The default constructors have been changed to no longer allow remote execution during deserialization.

 For more information read - https://bitbucket.org/snakeyaml/snakeyaml/issues/561/cve-2022-1471-vulnerability-in